lukso-network/docs/docs/networks/mainnet/become-a-validator.md

 Without specifying any flags, the node starts its normal synchronization process.

 If you want more convenience and your validator to operate quickly, you can also use checkpoints.
 Checkpoint synchronization is a feature that significantly speeds up the initial sync time of the consensus client.
 If enabled, your node will begin syncing from a recently finalized consensus checkpoint instead of genesis.
+It will then download the rest of the blockchain data while your consensus is already running.

+> After the synchronization is finalized, you will end up with the equal blockchain data.
+You can use the flag on every startup.
+However, it shows the most significant effect when synchronizing from scratch or after an extended downtime.
+The shortcut is ideal for fresh installations, validator migration, or recovery.

 <Tabs>
   <TabItem value="regular-sync" label="Regular Synchronization">